jbowdre/runtimeterror/content/posts/prettify-hugo-rss-feed-xslt/index.md

 ![A darker styled RSS page](getting-there-feed.png)

 Including those CSS styles means that the rendered page now uses my color palette and the [font I worked so hard to integrate](/using-custom-font-hugo/).
-I'm just going to make a few more tweaks to change some of the formatting, put the `New to feeds?` bit on its own line, and point to my [self-hosted instance of the SearXNG metasearch engine](https://scribbles.jbowdre.lol/post/self-hosting-a-search-engine-iyjdlk6y) instead of DDG.
+I'm just going to make a few more tweaks to change some of the formatting, put the `New to feeds?` bit on its own line, and point to [Mojeek](https://mojeek.com) instead of DDG ([why?](https://scribbles.jbowdre.lol/post/a-comprehensive-evaluation-of-various-search-engines-i-ve-used)).

 Here's my final (for now) `static/xml/feed.xsl` file: